 Zwysen W., Longhi S. (2018) Employment and Earning Differences in the Early Career of Ethnic Minority British Graduates: the Importance of University Career, Parental Background and Area Characteristics, Journal of Ethnic and Migration Studies, 44(1) 154-172.

 In many developed countries, racial and ethnic minorities are paid, on average, less than the native white majority.
 While racial wage differentials are partly the result of immigration, they also persist for racial minorities of second and further generations.
-Eliminating racial wage differentials and promoting equal opportunities among citizens with different racial backgrounds is an important social policy goal.
-Inequalities resulting from differences in opportunities lead to a waste of talent for those who cannot reach their potential and to a waste of resources if some people cannot contribute fully to society.
+Eliminating racial wage differentials and promoting equal opportunities among citizens with different racial backgrounds is an important social policy goal since inequalities resulting from differences in opportunities lead to a waste of talent and of resources.

 Two encyclopedia entries on methods for panel data research.

 Longhi S. (2017) Panel Research Methods, in The International Encyclopedia of Communication Research Methods, ed. by J. Matthes, Wiley.